oegea/adp/README.md

 The UPDATE CLIENT will then do an HTTPS GET request to the indicated URI.
 In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:

  1. ADP version used by the APPLICATION SERVICE.
-This will be contained inside a string parameter named "version".
+This MUST be contained inside a string parameter named "protocolVersion".
  2. The UPDATE AUTHORITY's URL.
-This
+This MUST be contained inside a string parameter named "updateAuthorityUr".
  3. Current installed version.
+This MUST be contained inside a string parameter

 This request MUST NOT require the usage of authentication mechanisms.